vestinabert/Face_Recognition/README.md

 - Blurs all non-matching faces.

 ## Implementation
 The API detects faces using RetinaFace, identifies them using DeepFace's ArcFace model, and blurs all non-matching faces using OpenCV.
-It receives an image as input, processes it, and returns the modified image with non-matching faces blurred.
+It receives an input image along with a reference image, processes it, and returns the modified image with non-matching faces blurred.

 ### Running the API
 #### Install Dependencies